canonical/lxd/doc/howto/network_increase_bandwidth.md

 You must also change the `txqueuelen` value for all Ethernet interfaces in your instances, in the same way as described for the LXD host.

-Since LXD version 5.10 you can set the `queue.tx.length` property the network device or configure this value via a profile.
+Since LXD version 5.10 you can set the `queue.tx.length` property of the network device or configure this value via a profile.